 When receiving an order from a client, our retail banking or private banking services may forward it to the SG’s internal business line of the CIB acting as a negotiator.
 For these clients, for the scope of orders transmitted outside Société Générale:

 - The controls revealed that the best prices were obtained by the brokers selected a 100% on the samples analyzed in the last quarter of 2019;

 - The processing quality of the acknowledgments is greater than 90% and the target treatment time of 15 minutes is respected in more than 9 out of 10 cases;

 - The quality of order execution confirmations is greater than 95% and the target processing time of 15 minutes is respected in more than 9 out of 10 cases.

 On the Euronext Paris, Amsterdam and Brussels markets, SG is very satisfied with the quality of the service, both for its main brokers and for its backup brokers.

 In markets other than the Euronext Paris, Amsterdam and Brussels markets and / or quoted in currencies other than the Euro, SG is satisfied with the quality of the service.
-On 2018, executing brokers were requested to improve the levels of responsiveness and / or the proactivity on certain foreign marketplaces.

 For our Corporate and Investment Banking clients, the quarterly brokers' performance reviews were based on the following criteria: